A Travel Guide for Portland, Jamaica

 If you’re looking for an alternative to Montego Bay and prefer a relaxed, unplugged getaway, head to Portland on Jamaica’s northeast coast.
 This parish offers simplicity, sandy beaches and lots of fun!

-6 Incredibly Relaxing Things to Do in Port Antonio, Jamaica
+6 Incredibly Relaxing Things to Do in Portland Jamaica

 Sher’s Tip: The entire raft ride down the rio grande is about 2 hours long and there’s little shade so make sure to put on sunscreen beforehand!
 This one is my all time favorite – non tacky, high spf protection and travel size friendly.